College in Prison Program

 In fall 2019, when KDOC began working with the Kansas Board of Regents (KBOR) to develop a coordinated strategy to provide postsecondary educational programs at correctional facilities across Kansas, Donnelly was invited to become a charter member of the newly formed Kansas Consortium for Correctional Higher Education (KCCHE).
 Although private colleges are not governed by KBOR, Donnelly was included in the consortium based on our long standing commitment to our Lansing students and our excellent relationship with LCF.

-In addition to establishing new educational pathways through KCCHE, Donnelly will continue to encourage LCF students to continue their education after release on our main campus, either completing their associate degree or enrolling in one of our two bachelor’s degree programs—our Bachelor of Science in Information Systems or our Bachelor of Arts in Business Leadership.
-Donnelly will provide admissions, financial aid, tutoring, and career services support to ensure that LCF students successfully transition to campus-based programs after release.
+In addition to establishing new educational pathways through KCCHE, Donnelly will continue to encourage LCF students to continue their education after release on our main campus, either completing their associate degree or enrolling in Donnelly's bachelor's program.
+Donnelly provides admissions, financial aid, tutoring and career services support to ensure that LCF students successfully transition to campus-based programs after release.